dalai444/asset-liability-management-simulator/README.md

     - To calculate how much future cash is worth in the present day, we need to sum all of the future cash payments and apply a discount rate to each one.
     - We will be using an annual discount rate
         - r(t) =

+2. To get our assets (bond portfolio), the first step we take is going to https://content.naic.org/cis_consumer_information.htm and searching up New York Life Insurance.
+    - Two options will appear, we chose the first one (company code 91596) since they handle the bulk of bond portfolios.